Visual Compositional Tuning: Introduction

-\begin{enumerate} \item We show that increasing the complexity of training samples allow more effective use of information content in a given dataset.
+We propose \textbf{\method} (\underline{COMP}ositional \underline{A}tomic-to-complex Visual \underline{C}ompositional \underline{T}uning), an efficient visual compositional tuning data recipe that controls the complexity of each sample by combining atomic visual capabilities.
+We summarize our key contributions: \begin{enumerate} \item We show that increasing the complexity of training samples allows more effective use of information content in a given dataset.
 We introduce \method to address limitations in complexity-agnostic scaling of conventional VIT methods.

 \item We define the $k$-value to quantify the complexity of a vision-language task.
 We analyze the optimal distribution of complexity in the data for maximum efficiency and performance. \item We demonstrate the effectiveness of \method.
-With only 10\% volume of the \original~\cite{llava15} VIT dataset, training with our \method data matches the performance of full-scale VIT (100.2\% relative performance), and even outperforms on particularly complex multimodal benchmarks like MM-Vet~\cite{mmvet} (29.2 when trained with full \original vs 31.7 when trained with \method) and MMStar ~\cite{mmstar} (35.1 vs. 36.1). \end{enumerate}
+With only 10\% volume of the \original~\cite{llava15} VIT dataset, training with our \method data matches the performance of full-scale VIT (100.2\% relative performance), and even outperforms on particularly complex multimodal benchmarks like MM-Vet~\cite{mmvet} (29.2 when trained with full \original vs 31.7 when trained with \method) and MMStar~\cite{mmstar} (35.1 vs 36.1). \end{enumerate}